-While this work has extended the reach of the additive clustering paradigm to large problems, it is directly applicable to feature construction of only those cognitive models whose representations encode similarity as shared features.
+While this work has extended the reach of the additive clustering paradigm to large problems, it is directly applicable only to cognitive models whose representations encode similarity as shared features.
 (The cluster weights can be represented by duplicating strong features or by varying connection weights.)
 However, the simplicity of the combinatorial approach should make it straightforward to extend to models in which the absence of features can enhance similarity.
-Other future directions include using the output of one algorithm as the starting point for another, and incorporating measures of model complexity(Lee, in press).